Tyrrrz/MiniRazor/Readme.md

 - 📦 [NuGet](https://nuget.org/packages/MiniRazor.Compiler): `dotnet add package MiniRazor.Compiler` (runtime compilation only)
 - 📦 [NuGet](https://nuget.org/packages/MiniRazor.CodeGen): `dotnet add package MiniRazor.CodeGen` (build-time compilation only)

+> Note: if you're using `MiniRazor.CodeGen`, ensure that it's NOT referenced with `PrivateAssets="all"`!
+This package includes a runtime binary which is required by the generated code.

 ## Usage

 ### Compiling templates at build time